zSeni0r/zBruter/README.md

-# 🎉 zBruter | Best Directories Brute Force Tool!
+# 🎉 zBruter | Directories Brute Force Tool!

 Welcome to **zBruter**!
 This project's mission is to help all penetration testers to discover the hidden websites directories.